heymundomx/notification-sdk/README.md

 # notification-sdk
-A library used to send push notifications using the onesignal service
+A library used to send push notifications using the onesignal